Topics at a Glance

 • Payments made on behalf of the visitor

 Income tax on employee wages is generally withheld at the graduated rates mandated by law.
 Wages are also subject to 6.2% FICA tax.
 Income tax withholding rates on independent contractors (honoraria), fellowships and scholarships can range from 0% (a tax treaty applies) to 30% (no treaty available).
-Tax treaties exist between the United States and 66 other countries so it is possible that what might be taxable to one visitor may not be taxable to another.
-The Tax Department can assist in determining if a treaty is available and which withholding rate may apply.
+Tax treaties exist between the United States and 65 other countries so it is possible that what might be taxable to one visitor may not be taxable to another.
+The Tax Office can assist in determining if a treaty is available and which withholding rate may apply.

 See Section 3.1 of the Tax Guide for Foreign Visitors (PDF) for more information on what types of income may be subject to income tax.